joomengine/jcb-documentation/003-Installation-of-JCB.md

 ###  Use a Compiler

 I am going use the Compiler and I am going to compile the public one because I will use that to show you how to build your own component.
 I will compile it, which starts up the compiler and all the script, taking all the data in the database [00:02:14](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m14s) and placing it into the code.
 Then we would run the application.
 If it had compiled, it tells how many lines are written and how many hours are saved.
 Based on calculating the nine numbers and not calculating the actual interaction that we've had, you can install the component if you've done it right.
 Click in there; or you could download and install it elsewhere; or use this URL which is at the moment relating to my offline Environment.
 Once you've done whatever you wanted to do, click this [00:03:18](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m18s) if you need it.
-But if you're running on the online Environment and you use some of these links to install it elsewhere, then play.
+But if you're running in the online Environment and you use some of these links to install it elsewhere, then play.

 ###  Clear Your Temporary Folder